Fianax/citigroup_group4/client-manual/Client Manual - Consumer Accounts.md

 ## Footnotes:

 - 1 When referring to Citibank, 'Business Day' means any day of the week that is not a Saturday, Sunday or bank holiday.
 Non-Business Days are considered part of the following Business Day.
 For funds availability purposes, see the 'Funds Availability at Citibank' section of the Marketplace Addendum.
-- 2 Certificates of Deposit opened via the Citibank® Online channel are recorded as opened on the date the opening transaction is completed based on Central Time with a 11:59 PM Central Time cut-off time.
-Certificates of Deposit opened via the Citibank® Online channel can be recorded as opened on every day of the year including days that are not Business Days.
+- 2 Certificates of Deposit opened via the CitibankÂ® Online channel are recorded as opened on the date the opening transaction is completed based on Central Time with a 11:59 PM Central Time cut-off time.
+Certificates of Deposit opened via the CitibankÂ® Online channel can be recorded as opened on every day of the year including days that are not Business Days.
 1

 You can update your account information by doing the following:

-- · By changing your profile settings on Citi Online or the Citi Mobile App;
+- Â· By changing your profile settings on Citi Online or the Citi Mobile App;
-- · By calling CitiPhone Banking®;
+- Â· By calling CitiPhone BankingÂ®;
-- · At a Citibank branch.
+- Â· At a Citibank branch.

 If you meet the required criteria, we will complete your address change request over the phone; however, it may be necessary to have you place your request in writing.
 Be sure to change the address on each of your accounts.
 Changing your address will not change the governing state law or the Home Branch of any of your existing accounts or services.
-If you have changed your address and would like to change your Home Branch or the governing state law of your existing accounts or services, you must either visit a branch or call CitiPhone Banking®.
+If you have changed your address and would like to change your Home Branch or the governing state law of your existing accounts or services, you must either visit a branch or call CitiPhone BankingÂ®.

 We reserve the right to change your address for both mailing and records purposes if we receive information from the United States Postal Service or any other third party who we believe in our sole discretion is authorized to make such changes or who has actual knowledge of your current address.